Cisco DHCP Relay and IP Helper are the terms related to the Cisco routers. Their configuration differs as to which one we can enable and disable.

 Cisco DHCP Relay vs IP Helper

-DHCP Relay is a medium or host that is used to forward requests as well as replies among the server and clients.
+DHCP Relay is a medium or host used to forward requests and replies among the server and clients.
 It is done when the server is on a different network.

-Their function is to first receive a DHCP message and then introduce another new DHCP message and then finally send it to the interface.
+Their function is first to receive a DHCP message, then introduce another new one, and finally send it to the interface.

-However, disabling it does not cause any harm to the system unless there is any connectivity issue.
+However, disabling it does not cause any harm to the system unless there is a connectivity issue.

 Comparison Table